yinleung/FSGDM/README.md

 - lr & weight_decay: We recommend using the same values as those typically used for SGDM in PyTorch.
 - c_scaling & v_coefficient: These parameters should lie in the **optimal zone**.
 For CNNs, a good rule of thumb is to aim for the region where `30.992/v_coefficient ≈ 1 + 1/c_scaling`.
 - n_stages: The number of training stages.
-Experiment with different values to find the best configuration for your specific task.
+Users can experiment with different values to find the best configuration for specific tasks.
 - sigma: The number of gradient update steps.
 Users need to compute this value manually.

 **Remark: The optimal hyperparameter zones can vary across different tasks.
-We welcome pull requests and contributions that explore these zones for various applications.**
+We welcome contributions that explore these optimal zones for various learning tasks.**

 ### Examples